top of page

 Despite losing her voice that week, the star of the show—Alice Ripley—showed up.
 And not just to support.
 She decided, that night, to go on.
 No voice, no problem.

 Arena Stage producers were in the audience that night.
-They moved the show to D.C.
-Then it returned to New York.
+They loved the show and offered everyone contracts to mount the show in D.C.
+There, they fine-tuned the flow and found their rhythm.
+Then they all returned to New York and headed straight to Broadway.
 It opened on Broadway.
 And Alice Ripley won the TONY® Award.
 The show won a Pulitzer.

-Technique is the tool.
+Technique is any singer's rocket.
 But mindset is the launchpad.

 Confidence Affects Tone

-A tense mind creates a tense throat.
-The more you second-guess yourself, the more you hold back physically.
+A tense mind creates a tense vocal tract.
+The more you second-guess yourself, the more you hold back physically and emotionally.
 Release the doubt and your voice opens up.

 Performance Anxiety is Real (and Reclaimable)